Miryamualem/Training-project/README.md

 # Training-project
-We're trying to learn Git
+We're trying to learn Git and GitHub